Fiji

 Drink:

 Beer: The most sold beer by far in Fiji is Fiji bitter followed by Fiji Gold.
-Both are available on line at http://fijistore.co.uk.
+There is a great wholesale company www.fijistore.co.uk who list various independent shops around the UK that they supply with Fijian food & drink.
 They also list some unusual Burger flavoured UFO crisps – but I am not sure how traditional they are!
 Also look out for Vonu lager from Fiji, and each bottle you buy helps protect a species of local Turtle!

 Wine: Right this is where things become a little tenuous!
 As Fiji, nor Tonga or Samoa are suitable for wine making (well from local proper vines anyway!), this section proves a bit of a challenge.
 So I have taken the letters of each country to find a wine somewhere in the world that has a (sort of!) link to the Pacific islands – even if it’s only that it comes from New Zealand, which has such strong links with them – and at the same time, hope you discover some more unusual wines.

-J is for Juice – (I know not a wine either but started reading about this and became intrigued) more specifically Noni Juice, from the greenish white Noni fruit that grows on Fiji.
-Sadly without ordering it from Australia on line, I cannot find a UK source for it – shame as it’s medicinal benefits sound incredible!
+J is for Juice – (I know not a wine either but started reading about this and became intrigued) more specifically Noni Juice, from the greenish white Noni fruit that grows on Fiji and its medicinal benefits sound incredible!